Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_macos/SetupOSRequirementsMacOS.rst

 Installation Objective
 ----------------------

-This Installation Guide contains specific Mac 10.12 Sierra operating system requirements for the configuring of synerty-peek.
+This Installation Guide contains specific Mac 11.2.1 Big Sur operating system requirements for the configuring of synerty-peek.